wordofwarning/wordofwarning.org/current/2013-domestic/bradley/index.md

 **Please note: this piece takes place in an unheated garage, wrap up warm!**

 ####Venue + Booking Details
 Dates: Friday 8 + Saturday 9 + Thursday 14 — Sunday 17 November 2013 (5pm-10pm)
-Venue: Cooper House, Camelford Close, Manchester, M15 6DX
+[Venue: Cooper House](http://bit.ly/1anL5UN), off Boundary Lane, Manchester, M15 6DX — a 5 minute walk from Oxford Road (Aquatic Centre/RNCM), with a bus stop right outside for no's 53, 85, 86, 99, 101, 104, 105, 108, 109, 112, 250, 253, 263 & 291.
-Appointments can be booked online via: WeGotTickets from Friday 13 September
+BOOKING ESSENTIAL:
-Appointments can be reserved over the phone: 07581 299 439 from Friday 13 September
+Appointments can ONLY be reserved over the phone: 07581 299 439
 After your encounter, donations are invited.

 ####Access Information
 As a sited event, *Domestic* presents a number of access challenges.
 *Field Test in Garageland* takes place in a basement level garage and wheelchair users should be advised there is a fairly steep slope to negotiate.
 Audio-visual installation, no spoken word.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.
 ![Field Test](alex2.jpg)